CodeYourFuture/wordpress-module/lesson1.md

 * Q1.
 Our user is still on the site home page but we have deleted the `‘front-page.php’` file from our theme.
 What template file will be used for the home page now?
 * Q2.
 We want to change what outputs on all pages.
 What template file from above will we need to alter?
 * Q3.
-We want all pages to be the same apart from an About page that we have just created.
+We want all pages to be the same apart from an About page that we have created.
 What do we need to do to have a template file specific to the this page only?
 (Note: the page URL will be ‘http:///mysite.com/about’)

 Now that you have the knowledge to modify theme files, you may be tempted to start changing the your favourite theme’s template files to do what you want.
 But before you do, consider this — what happens if the theme updates at a later date with new features or bug-fixes?
 Then there is a good chance you will lose your changes!
 It is always better to create a child theme.